shanep/CS452/README.md

 The `lab.h` file that you downloaded is well documented, your job is to implement all the functions defined in that file in `lab.cpp`.
-You are free to create additional **private** functions in `lab.cpp` if you wish but you are not allowed to modify `lab.h` in any way.
+You are free to create additional **private** functions in `lab.cpp` if you wish but you are not allowed to add any additional data to `lab.h`.
 You are also not allowed to modify the `main.cpp` file in any way.
 You do not need to have any unit test for private functions you create in `lab.cpp`.

 ## Task 5 - Complete the Retrospective